 Public Safety in South Dakota

-The legislation follows a successful reform of South Dakota’s adult criminal justice system in 2013.
+The legislation follows the successful reform of South Dakota’s criminal justice system in 2013.
 Facing continued growth of its prison system, the state enacted the Public Safety Improvement Act, which included adult sentencing and corrections policies recommended by the bipartisan, interbranch Criminal Justice Initiative Work Group.
-Those reforms focus prison space on violent and career criminals, improve the parole and probation system and victim services, and reduce recidivism by investing in treatment for substance abusers and other interventions.
+The act targeted prison space toward violent and career criminals, improved the parole and probation system and victim services, and reduced recidivism by investing in treatment for substance abusers and other interventions.
 As of 2015, the law had stabilized the state’s prison population, cutting the number of parole violators sent to prison by 8 percent.
 Additionally, the number of offenders completing parole increased by 23 percent between fiscal years 2012 and 2014.
 The law is expected to save taxpayers $224 million over 10 years while improving public safety.